-Honestly, if parents don’t learn to apologize, they will lose those the respect of their grown kids.
+Honestly, if parents don’t learn to apologize, they will lose the respect of their grown kids.
 Adult kids are not interested in a relationship that feels one-sided and continues to make them feel like a child.

 Why Does My Mom Always Have To Be Right?

-As a trained Marriage and Family therapist and a relationship coach, I believe that one of the most important skills we can have is to know how to give a proper apology.
+As a trained Marriage and Family Therapist and a relationship coach, I believe that one of the most important skills we can have is to know how to give a proper apology.
 Learning to apologize is a critical skill for all adults.
-Apologizing can diffuse conflict, while giving the other person a sense of dignity.
+Apologizing can diffuse conflict while giving the other person a sense of dignity.
 And most importantly, it can make room for forgiveness.

 Follow the basic steps below for apologizing to your adult children.
 Honestly, these steps also work for any type of apology.
-It’s important to remember that as parents, we are always a role model.
+It’s important to remember that as parents, we are always role models.
 Even after our children have become independent, we are still modeling relationship behavior.
 Ideally, our adult kids should be able to look to their parents for love, guidance, and support.